JustinMurtagh29/MPI_Pipeline/README.md

 1. Set configuration for pipeline you just edited by running: `run configuration.m;`
 2. Look at a preview of the segmentation using (second argument is region to be put into movie in voxel coordiantes):
 ```
-makeSegmentationPreviewMovie(p, [1001 2200; 1001 1800; 1001 1100])
+makeSegmentationPreviewMovie(p, [1001 1720; 1001 2280; 1001 1100])
 ```
-This will print a file name of a segmentation movie you can use to judge quality.
+This will print a file name of a segmentation movie you can use to judge quality (e.g. over vs. undersegmentation).
 3. If you are not satisfied with the results, edit configuration.m again and repeat steps 1 & 2
 4. Once you are satisfied with the results run `runPipeline(p)`